lmarzen/blog/content/blog/spin-reducing-state-space/index.md

 > **-m***N* \
 > set max search depth to *N* steps (default *N*=10000)

-At a certain point (*N*=1,410,065,408 from what I encountered), the option will no longer increase the max search depth.
+At a certain point (*N*=1,410,065,408 from what I encountered), the above option will no longer increase the max search depth.
 I suspect this is a hard limit of Spin, but I am curious why this is such an arbitrary number.
 Not a power of 2 - 1 as you might expect.
 Furthermore, I am unsure whether this max search depth is consistent across different models or whether some models have higher or lower limits depending on some characteristic of the model.

 I am unaware of any workarounds other than simplifying your model or applying some of the tricks in this article.